mindstix-labs/qa-automation-accelerator/readme.txt

+NOTE: This document may be outdated - Please refer README.md or Wiki

 ------------------------------Pre-Requisites---------------------------------------------
 - Java 8 (lower version will not work since Selenium 3.5.3 needs Java 8)
 - docker, docker-compose - If utilizing the selenium-grid features, then need latest version of docker, docker-compose